Scale invariance vs conformal invariance: Statement of the problem

 \item

-The OPE factorization and the crossing symmetry are not a privilege of conformal field theories.
-They must be satisfied by the scale invariant field theories as well.
-However, there are more complications because (1) the two-point functions of higher spin operators are not uniquely fixed by the symmetry, (2) the two-point functions may not be diagonalized with respect to the scaling dimension and (3) therefore OPE can be much more complicated.
+In contrast, in scale invariant field theories, the use of OPE is less effective.
+First of all, the convergence of the OPE is not proved, and there are more complications because (1) the two-point functions of higher spin operators are not uniquely fixed by the symmetry, (2) the two-point functions may not be diagonalized with respect to the scaling dimension and (3) therefore OPE can be much more complicated.
 Thus, at this point, the usage of the bootstrap technique was not fully appreciated in the literature.
-Of course, the correlation functions must satisfy these conditions.

 \end{itemize}